-Checklist Section Inclu ıded Page Ref.
-RTSB Y Ν Questions/ caused if the hazard is not eliminated or its consequences are not successfully mitigated), and must assess existing mitigations, to support the prioritization of hazards based on safety risks.
-The RTA ensures: Potential consequences for hazards are identified; Existing mitigations are identified and assessed for the current effectiveness in addressing the potential consequences (since it is possible that existing mitigations may not be working as intended); and Both the likelihood and severity of the potential consequences of the hazard are established (with current mitigations included).
-G-5: §673.25(c)(2) The RTA specifies, or references documentation that specifies, a process to prioritize hazards based on the safety risk.
-G-6: §673.25(a) and §673.25(d) An RTA must establish methods or processes to identify safety risk mitigations or strategies necessary as a result of the agency's safety risk assessment to reduce the likelihood and severity of the potential consequences.
-These methods or processes must address Comments sately fisk assessment to reduce the fixembod and severity of the potential consequences.
-These methods of processes must address the role of the RTA's Safety Committee.
-Additional Guidance: The RTA may decide that the criteria for developing safety risk mitigations could be the identification of a safety risk, benefit-cost analysis, a system level change (such as the addition of new technology on a vehicle), a change to operational procedures, or the expansion of service.
-In addition, the RTA should ensure that the PTASP documents how mitigations will be implemented and monitored, including: Mitigation to be implemented; Responsible party (individual and/or department); Timeframe for implementation; Safety performance indicator; and Safety performance target.
+Checklist Section Inclu ided Page Ref.
+RTSB

+Y N Questions/ Comments

+caused if the hazard is not eliminated or its consequences are not successfully mitigated), and must assess existing

+mitigations, to support the prioritization of hazards based on safety risks.

+• The RTA ensures:

+Potential consequences for hazards are identified;

+• Existing mitigations are identified and assessed for the current effectiveness in addressing the potential consequences (since it is possible that existing mitigations may not be working as intended); and

+• Both the likelihood and severity of the potential consequences of the hazard are established (with current mitigations

+included).

+G-5: §673.25(c)(2)

+The RTA specifies, or references documentation that specifies, a process to prioritize hazards based on the safety risk.

+G-6: §673.25(a) and §673.25(d)

+An RTA must establish methods or processes to identify safety risk mitigations or strategies necessary as a result of the agency's

+safety risk assessment to reduce the likelihood and severity of the potential consequences.
+These methods or processes must address

+the role of the RTA's Safety Committee.

+Additional Guidance:

+• The RTA may decide that the criteria for developing safety risk mitigations could be the identification of a safety risk,

+benefit-cost analysis, a system level change (such as the addition of new technology on a vehicle), a change to operational

+procedures, or the expansion of service.

+• In addition, the RTA should ensure that the PTASP documents how mitigations will be implemented and monitored,

+including:

+• Mitigation to be implemented;

+• Responsible party (individual and/or department);

+• Timeframe for implementation;

+Safety performance indicator; and

+Safety performance target.

 This information will directly support mitigation monitoring for effectiveness under 673.27(b)(2).

+G-7: §673.25 and §673.29(b)

+The RTA specifies, or references documentation that specifies, a process for safety risk management with adequate means of safety

+risk mitigation.

+Additional Guidance:

-G-7: §673.25 and §673.29(b) The RTA specifies, or references documentation that specifies, a process for safety risk management with adequate means of safety risk mitigation.
-Additional Guidance: The SSOA must ensure that the safety risk management process laid out in the RTA's PTASP is sufficiently detailed and provides adequate methods to identify, assess and mitigate safety risks.
+The SSOA must ensure that the safety risk management process laid out in the RTA's PTASP is sufficiently detailed and provides

+adequate methods to identify, assess and mitigate safety risks. l